Detecting asset price bubbles using deep learning: Analysis on market data: detecting tech stocks bubbles

-\item In the second half of 2018 we observe a decrease of the asset price, which is identified by our algorithm as the burst of the first bubble: $P_b=0.001\%$ in January 2019, $P_b=1.3\%$ in July 2019 and $P_b=2\%$ in January 2020.
+\item \black{In the second half of 2018 we observe a decrease of the asset price, and the network outputs bubble probabilities $P_b=19.8\%$ in January 2019, $P_b=20.3\%$ in July 2019 and $P_b=41.2\%$ in January 2020.}

-\item A second increase of the price after the burst of the first bubble leads to a second bubble, according to our methodology.
-Indeed, the algorithm outputs increasing probabilities of having a bubble from July 2020 to July 2021: we have $P_b=70\%$ in July 2020, $P_b=73\%$ in January 2021 and $P_b=95.36\%$ in July 2021.
+\item A second increase of the price leads to a second bubble according to our methodology.
+Indeed, the algorithm outputs \black{high probabilities of having a bubble from July 2020: we have $P_b=98.9\%$ in July 2020, $P_b=99.5\%$ in January and July 2021, $P_b=95.2\%$ slightly before the peak of November 2021}.

-\item A second decline of the price can be observed at the end of 2021: immediately after the beginning of this decline, our methodology is not able to clearly state if the asset has a bubble or not, as it outputs $P_b=48\%$.
-Six months later, in accordance with a further decrease of the asset price, the algorithm returns $P_b=0.0001\%$.
+\item A second decline of the price can be observed from the end of 2021: after the beginning of this decline, our methodology outputs \black{$P_b=44.3\%$}.

 \end{itemize}